aswain009/java-oop-class-notes/week-six.md

         - _AND_ the collection class must implement `iterator()` that returns an instance of the `Iterator<T>` class
             - the requirement for `iterator()` comes from the `Iterable` interface
         - you can then instantiate and use that iterator in your collection class to loop over your collections
-        - there should be a method in your colelction class that returns a new `Iterator<T>` / `ConcreteIteratorClassYouMade`
+        - there should be a method in your collection class that returns a new `Iterator<T>` / `ConcreteIteratorClassYouMade`
         - if your collection class implements `Iterable` (i.e. it has a method `iterator()` that creates an `Iterator<T>`), then you should be able to use a for-each loop on it
             - `for ([whatever your collection type is] i : collection) { }`
         - the iterator class can have a `remove()` method